nextgen-solutions-gt/Cynthia/README.md

 ## Style Support

-If you have questions or need help you can visit my official site [Xeronix] (http://www.xeronix.org/).
+If you have questions or need help you can visit my official site [Xtrato] (http://www.xtrato.net/).

 ### My Personal website